HighlanderRobotics/Highlanders-Training/Docs/Architecture/CommandBased.md

 Each subsystem contains some associated hardware (motors, pistons, sensors, etc.) They are the "nouns" of our robot, what it is.
 Each Subsystem is generally made to contain a broad set of hardware that will always operate as a unit.

-Commands are the "verbs" of the robt, or what our robot does.
+Commands are the "verbs" of the robot, or what our robot does.
 Each Subsystem can be used by one Command at the same time, but Commands may use many Subsystems.
 Commands can be composed together, so the `LineUp`, `Extend`, and `Outake` Commands might be put together to make a `Score` Command.
 Because each Subsystem can only be used by one Command at once, we are safe from multiple pieces of code trying to command the same motor to different speeds, for example.